 Published on March 29, 2016

-Even after all these years of listening to new clients recite a long list of diets’\ (aka “torture”) they’ve put themselves through, I am still not immune to being shocked by how some will resort to absolutely insane levels in order to avoid hard work.
-Too many people would rather resort to stinky breath or starvation or hair loss or missed menstrual cycles or irritability or lack of sleep or dry skin or depression or mood swings (and that’s just to name a few!) just in case THIS is the diet that holds the magic key to the eternal perfect body.
+Even after all these years of listening to new clients recite a long list of diets (aka “torture”) they’ve put themselves through, I am still not immune to being shocked by how some will resort to absolutely insane levels in order to avoid hard work.
+Too many people would rather put up with stinky breath or starvation or hair loss or missed menstrual cycles or irritability or lack of sleep or dry skin or depression or mood swings (and that’s just to name a few!) just in case THIS is the diet that holds the magic key to the eternal perfect body.

 The all-too-willing to hand over hard-earned dollars to snake oil salesmen and pseudo-science practitioners for weight loss witchcraft and spells, pills and potions, gimmicks and tricks is not a modern day phenomenon, however.
 As a continuation of previous posts —Worming Your Way to Weight Loss; Take a Puff, Lose a Pound; and Cookies and Cabbage and Candy . . .
 Oh, My! — here, from the you-can’t-make-this-shit-up-department, are a few more vintage diet ads.